a-welk/location-based_gamification_of_transactional_metadata/README.md

-# senior-capstone
+# Senior Capstone - Location-based Gamification of Financial Transactions using Metadata
-Location-based Gamification of Financial Transactions using Metadata
+Find source code in master branch